 - Stir into traditional oatmeal or use as a dip for freshly picked apples

-- Drizzle over ice cream instead of store-bought caramel
+- Drizzle over homemade ice cream instead of store-bought caramel

 - Use in place of brown sugar in holiday baking recipe for a delicious sweet & savory combination